Traveling (song)

-"Traveling" (stylized as "traveling") is a song recorded by Japanese–American recording artist Hikaru Utada.
-It was released as the second single from her fourth studio and third Japanese language album, Deep River (2002).
-The track was written and composed by Utada, whilst production was handled by Utada, her father Teruzane Utada, and long-time collaborator Akira Miyake.
+"Traveling" (stylized in lowercase) is a song recorded by Japanese and American singer Hikaru Utada.
+It was released on November 28, 2001, as the second single from their fourth studio and third Japanese language album, Deep River (2002).
+The track was written and composed by Utada, and production was handled by Utada, their father Teruzane Utada, and long-time collaborator Akira Miyake.
 Musically, "Traveling" is a dance-pop song, influenced by house music.
 Lyrically, it discusses human activities and dreams.

-The song received positive reviews from most music critics.
-Many selected it as one of Utada's best singles, and was complimented for its production and dance-oriented composition.
-It was also successful in Japan, peaking at number one the Oricon Singles Chart.
+"Traveling" received positive reviews from most music critics.
+Many selected it as one of Utada's best singles, and complimented its production and dance-oriented composition.
+It was also successful in Japan, peaking at number one on the Oricon Singles Chart and Tokyo Broadcasting System's (TBS) Count Down TV singles chart.
 It was certified in two categories by the Recording Industry Association of Japan (RIAJ), and was the second best selling single of the year 2002.
 A music video was filmed for "Traveling" in 2001, featuring Utada as a hostess travelling on a spacecraft with passengers.
-It has been performed on some of Utada's tours, including Utada in Bokuhan (2004), Utada United (2006) and Laughter in the Dark (2018).
+Utada has performed the song on several of their tours, including Utada in Bokuhan (2004), Utada United 2006, and Laughter in the Dark (2018).

 Background and release

-"Traveling" was written and composed by Utada, whilst production was handled by Utada, her father Teruzane Utada, and long-time collaborator Akira Miyake.
-This was Utada's first original single to have been handled by Utada, her father, and Miyake since her single releases from her debut album First Love (1999); she had primarily worked with American producers, such as Rodney Jerkins, Jimmy Jam & Terry Lewis for her second studio album Distance (2001).
-The song included live instrumentation by Saito Mitsutaka, who played the bass guitar, and Tsunemi Kazuhide, who played synthesizers, while it was arranged by Utada and Kawano Kei.
-The song was recorded and mixed by Ugajin Masaaki and Matsui Atushi in 2001 at Bunkamura Studio, Shibuya, Tokyo.
-It was released as the second single from her fourth studio and third Japanese language album, Deep River (2002).
-Since then, the song has been remastered and re-released twice; the first on April 1, 2004, and the second time on December 9, 2014 for Utada's first greatest hits album Utada Hikaru Single Collection Vol. 1 (2003).
+"Traveling" was written and composed by Utada, and production was handled by Utada, their father Teruzane Utada, and long-time collaborator Akira Miyake.
+This was Utada's first original single to have been handled by Utada, their father, and Miyake since their single releases from the album First Love (1999); they had primarily worked with American producers, such as Rodney Jerkins, Jimmy Jam & Terry Lewis for their second studio album Distance (2001).
+The song included live instrumentation by Saito Mitsutaka, who played the bass guitar, and Tsunemi Kazuhide, who played synthesizers.
+The song was arranged by Utada and Kawano Kei, and was recorded and mixed by Ugajin Masaaki and Matsui Atushi in 2001 at Bunkamura Studio, Shibuya, Tokyo.
+It was released as the second single from Utada's fourth studio and third Japanese language album, Deep River (2002).
+Since then, the song has been remastered and re-released twice; the first on March 31, 2004, for Utada's first greatest hits album Utada Hikaru Single Collection Vol. 1 (2004), and the second time on December 9, 2014.

-It was released as a CD single, in both Japan and China.
+It was released as a CD single in both Japan and China.
 Both formats included the original track, two remixes by PlanitB and Bahiatronic, plus the instrumental version.
-The artwork for the CD single's were photographed by Utada's husband at the time, Kazuaki Kiriya.
+The artwork for the CD singles were photographed by Utada's husband at the time, Kazuaki Kiriya.
 It has a close-up shot of Utada in front of a multi-colored background.
 A promotional 12" vinyl was released by Toshiba-EMI in December 2001, and included both the remixed tracks.
-Then on January 30, 2002, Toshiba-EMI released "Traveling" as a DVD single, which included the "behind the scenes" video and the music video.
-The vinyls artwork was a screenshot taken by Kiriya.
+The vinyl's artwork was a screenshot taken by Kiriya.
+Toshiba-EMI released "Traveling" as a DVD single on January 30, 2002, which included the "behind the scenes" video and the music video.